 The members of the veterinary community at Cornell rely heavily on email listservs to communicate.
 Each DVM class has its own listserv.
 Students can post messages to just their listserv or to other class lists.
 Vet college listservs are used to share information related to academic and social life.

-Use your student handbook as a reference guide throughout your four years as a veterinary student.
+Use as a reference guide throughout your four years as a veterinary student.
 It contains vital information on Financial Planning, Curriculum, College and University Policies and Support Services.